petukhovv/bytecode-to-source-mapper/README.md

 Also the program appends `lineNumbers` (map of methods to line numbers in source files) to map file.

-**Mapping will be performed correctly only if the directory with bytecode files (.class files) and source code files are fully consistent**
+**Mapping will be performed correctly only if the directory with bytecode files (.class files) and source code files are fully consistent.**

 Map file example:
 ```json